cappe987/tstest/README.md

   (send, receive, verify values).
 Should be run with a looped cable, else it would require two instances (which might be an option too).

+## TODO: TC Mode
+- Better handling for finding the initial max/min values.
+Use INT MIN/MAX?
+- Change to use capture time and interval, rather than packet count
+- P2P measurement
+- build_msg() should take portIdentity
+- Export Delay and Twoway error.
+Alternatively, only export packet data and calculate externally (note: internal calculation is also desired since we want to give quick output).
+- BC mode
+- Refactor stats.c to better map messages???

 ## Credit
 A lot of the code is directly taken from the Linuxptp project and the Linux